QiYuTechDev/notify-js-demo/README.md

-# notify-js-demo
+# Notify JS Demo

-Demo for use notify js SDK
+Demo for use qiyu-notify js SDK